ctrueden/equilibrium/_pages/dossiers/rowena-darkshield.md

   case: "01"
 ---

-Runs the Beastly Arena in Haven.
+Runs the Beastly Colosseum in Haven.